codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines.md

 1. All steps in Codefresh share the same "workspace" in the form of a shared Docker volume
 1. The shared Docker volume is automatically cached between pipeline executions
 1. Each successful pipeline automatically pushes its Docker image to the [private registry]({{site.baseurl}}/docs/docker-registries/codefresh-registry/).
+1. Codefresh has a distributed Docker cache for all build nodes and caches layers similar to the docker daemon on you workstation.
+This is fully automated and no configuration is needed in order to activate it.

 ### Using Docker containers as build tooling